 This information will help you follow a clear liquid diet.
 Keep this resource in your kitchen so you can easily see what you can and can’t eat or drink while on a clear liquid diet.Back to top

 About a Clear Liquid Diet

-Your healthcare provider may prescribe a clear liquid diet before surgery or a procedure, for the first few meals after surgery or a procedure, or if you have certain digestive problems.
-Clear liquids don’t have a lot of calories or nutrients, so you shouldn’t stay on a clear liquid diet for longer than recommended by your doctor or nurse.
+Your healthcare provider may prescribe a clear liquid diet before your surgery or procedure, for the first few meals after your surgery or procedure, or if you have certain digestive problems.
+Clear liquids don’t have a lot of calories or nutrients, so you shouldn’t stay on a clear liquid diet for longer than your healthcare provider tells you to.

 Examples of Clear Liquids

-|Food/Beverage||Drink||Do Not Drink|
+|OK to Drink||Do Not Drink|

 If you’re allowed to have red, orange, and purple liquids, you can also have Boost® Breeze, Ensure Clear™, and Diabetishield® nutritional drinks.Back to top